TejaBeta/kubectl-istiolog/README.md

-`istio-proxy`(envoy instance) comes with a default logging level as `Warning`, the above command updates the logging level of Envoy instance to `debug` and also helps in tailing the logs of `istio-proxy` container which is a sidecare in one go.
+`istio-proxy`(envoy instance) comes with a default logging level as `Warning`, the above command updates the logging level of Envoy instance to `debug` and also helps in tailing the logs of `istio-proxy` container which is a sidecar in one go.

 `kubectl istiolog` supports all the logger names and logger levels similar